top of page

 A Yearning for Home

 St-Joseph-Du-Moine and Chéticamp in Cape Breton are awash with natural beauty.
 Little else is as powerful and moving as its setting sun, the particular scent of the ocean, or the mountains wrapped in multi-coloured fabric.
 Some who grow up here tend to remain, raising their families, generation after generation.
 Those who don’t want to leave but must to find work, often yearn to come home, returning for the occasional weekend, a few weeks’ vacation, to summer homes, or to retire in order to satisfy their yearning to stay connected to their roots and to the land.
 This place lures outsiders too; they come to witness the landscape or even to make their homes in our Acadian niche.
 In my novel, Laura’s Story, Laura leaves the village as a young girl, but as she grows older, she longs for her home and feels a distinct pull to reconnect to her native village of Chéticamp.
-What is it about home that holds us there or beckons us to return?"
+What is it about home that holds us there or beckons us to return?

 Julie Larade